qwertie/ecsharp/_posts/2014-06-29-blogging-on-github.md

 Note that all the text inside the `<div>` tag is treated as HTML, not Markdown.
 In kramdown you can also use the "block attribute" `{: .sidebox}` after a paragraph to create a sidebar, or use a "refdef" which allows the sidebox to contain multiple paragraphs.
 Both of these approaches are better because you can use Markdown syntax inside the sidebar... but also worse because only kramdown will understand your code.

-## Traffic data
+## Visitor data

-I am using [Google Analytics](http://www.google.ca/analytics/) for traffic data.
+I am using [Google Analytics](http://www.google.ca/analytics/) to track page views.
 After you sign up you'll be give a Javascript snippet to put in your web pages; I inserted mine right before `</body>` in `/layouts/default.html`.

 ## Table-of-contents generation